yuhaos/tree-sitter-pss/README.md

 * uncomment some syntax items
 * add conflict processing
 * add the support for triple quoted string
 * fix the ERROR in the internal pss testing.
-I don't check the update against PSS LRM, so there might be some misleadings.
+I did't check the update against PSS LRM, there might be some misleadings.

 ### NVIM usage
 The queries for NIVM is add in queries director inside repository: yuhaos/nvim.config